Surveys

 Matrix of Choices

 The matrix question type allows you to specify a number of column headings and the respondent will then select one or more options for each row.
-If you would like the respondent to only select one option for each row then you should change Multiple Selections to No, otherwise leave it on the default of yes.
+If you would like the respondent to only select one option for each row then you should leave Multiple Selections untoggled, otherwise toggle it on to true.
 For non-relationship questions you have the ability to manually add row headings.
 For relationship questions though the row headings will come from the source of relationships that you select.

 Search And Select